Owner's Manuals, Parts Lists & Schematics

 - The tow vehicle is not adequate for your application.

-The scarifying teeth plate will not move up or down with the transmitter.
+The scarifying teeth plate will not move up or down.
+(Powered Remote models only)

 - The battery charge is low; charge the battery.